Vote Early - Vote Absentee!

 Step 3: Vote!

 Generally, an absentee ballot will be mailed to you within two business days.
-Due to high volume for the 2020 elections, there may be longer delivery times.
+High volume may result in longer delivery times.
 The absentee ballot will contain voting instructions and a return envelope.

 Step 4: Return Your Ballot

 Be sure to follow the absentee instructions very carefully and return the ballot as soon as possible.
 Voters with a new registration, or an updated registration, are required to have a notary or a registered Minnesota voter sign their envelope as a witness.
 The notary can be from any state.

 Return your ballot by Election Day to the address on the return envelope.
 There are three options to return your ballot:

 - By mail: Send your ballot so it arrives on or before Election Day using U.S. mail or a package delivery service.
 Absentee ballots returned by mail must be received on or before Election Day.

 - Deliver it in person by 3:00 PM on Election Day.